Chain graph models of multivariate regression type for categorical data: Appendix: Proofs

-where $\lambda^M_{s}(\b i_s)$ defines the `interaction' parameters of order $|s|$, in the baseline parameterization, i.e. with the implicit constraint that the function returns zero whenever at least one of the indices in $\b i_s$ takes the first level. \begin{lemma} If $\eta^{(A)}(\b i^\star_A| \b i_{\pre(T)})$ is the multivariate logistic contrast of the conditional probability distribution $p_{A|\pre(T)}$ for $A$ subset of $T$, then, with $B = \pre(T)$,
+where $\lambda^M_{s}(\b i_s)$ defines the `interaction' parameters of order $|s|$ in the baseline parametrization, that is, with the implicit constraint that the function returns zero whenever at least one of the indices in $\b i_s$ takes the first level. \begin{lemma} If $\eta^{(A)}(\b i^\star_A| \b i_{\pre(T)})$ is the multivariate logistic contrast of the conditional probability distribution $p_{A|\pre(T)}$ for $A$ subset of $T$, then, with $B = \pre(T)$,